chef/chef-web-docs/content/reusable/md/unified_mode_client_releases.md

-In Chef Infra Client 17 (April 2021) and some earlier versions, unified mode is not enabled by default.
-Enable unified mode on a custom resource with `unified_mode true`.
+In Chef Infra Client 17 (April 2021) and some earlier versions, Unified Mode is not enabled by default.
+Enable Unified Mode on a custom resource with `unified_mode true`.
 Chef Infra Client displays a deprecation message with `unified_mode false`.

 In Chef Infra Client 18 (April 2022), `unified_mode true` will become the default behavior.